Settling the debate between two of the best recovery tools

-Hypervolt has a power of operating at 3200 percussion per minute, which is quite fast for most standard massage guns.
+Hypervolt has a power of operating at 3200 percussions per minute, which is quite fast for most standard massage guns.
 Not only that the unit can cycle upwards through three separate speeds.
 So, if you want to switch to a different speed, you’ll have to go back through the “high” and “off” to get there.

 Apart from being massage guns, Hypervolt and Theragun have stark difference in their versatility and performance.
 The latter might be more expensive but offers fast-action performance for aching muscles.
 Hyprevolt, on the other hand is generally used gentle warm-ups and total-body massages.

 Both the units have their strengths and weaknesses.
 Where the hypervolt can deliver a soundless and gentle massage, the Theragun may be louder but amazingly effective for a powerful deep tissue therapy.
-Hypervolt may have a longer battery life but its speed controls aren’t that user-friendly.
+Hypervolt may have a longer battery life but its speed settings aren’t that user-friendly.
 Theragun, on the other has more attachments heads adding to its versatility but it’s battery life falls short.